alchemy-swift/alchemy/README.md

 ## SQL queries

-Alchemy comes with a powerful query builder to make it easy to interact with SQL databases.
-You can always run raw SQL strings on a `Database` instance.
+Alchemy comes with a powerful query builder that makes it easy to interact with SQL databases.
+In addition, you can always run raw SQL strings on a `Database` instance.

 ```swift
 // Runs on Database.default